here's what you missed at the grammys last night

 Crowned with an epic gold creation, the omnipresent, omnipotent goddess of fertility and beauty appeared on stage for a moving performance of "Love Drought" and "Sandcastles."
 Opening with one of Warsan Shire's poem for Lemonade, in a reference to her recent Instagram reveal, Bey was surrounded by flowers and legions of powerful women as she reclined in a chair.

 But she had more to say than just that.

 Accepting the award for Best Urban Contemporary Album, Beyoncé told the room and world that Lemonade was made to "show images to my children that reflect their beauty," and called for better representation.
-When she also won Best Music Video for Formation, two of the artists who worked on it were asked backstage to share an anecdote about a bad day on set and gave what was surely the only answer to such a question.
-"There's never a bad day with Beyoncé".
+When she also won Best Music Video for "Formation," two of the artists who worked on it were asked backstage to share an anecdote about a bad day on set.
+They gave what was surely the only answer to such a question.
+"There's never a bad day with Beyoncé."